-Lupus anticoagulants are antibodies against substances in the lining of cells that prevent blood clotting in a test tube.
-These substances are called phospholipids.
+Lupus anticoagulants are antibodies against substances in the lining of cells.
+These substances prevent blood clotting in a test tube.
+They are called phospholipids.

 Persons with these antibodies may have an abnormally high risk of blood clotting.